databricks-industry-solutions/fraud_prevention_in_telco/README.md

 3. **Deploy**: Click "Deploy" in the UI, or run `databricks bundle deploy`.
 4. **Run**: In the Deployments tab (🚀), click "Run" on the **Fraud Data Pipeline** job, or run `databricks bundle run fraud_data_pipeline`.

-The pipeline runs 11 tasks and generates raw unstructured data plus all tables for the Fraud Detection dashboard and downstream applications.
+The pipeline runs 16 tasks and generates raw unstructured data plus all tables (including cell registry and network CDR-like data) for the Fraud Detection dashboard and downstream applications.

 ## Quick Start (CLI)